-This item involves the replacement of cables and cableways at the Peter Faust Dam.
+SunWater submitted that this item involves the replacement of cables and cableways at the Peter Faust Dam.
 The expenditure is forecast to occur in 2025-26 at a cost of \$1,021,000 (\$850,974 direct).

 CANEGROWERS (2011a) noted that the replacement of electrical cables at the Peter Faust Dam will have a massive impact on the renewals program.